-The following section provides short summaries of some relevant legal provisions on equality issues affecting schools.
-It is not a comprehensive guide to the law, and should be read in conjunction with detailed guidance and Codes of Practice available from the Department for Education and Skills, the Equal Opportunities Commission, Commission for Racial Equality, Disability Rights Commission and other bodies.
+The following section briefly summarises some relevant legal provisions on school equality issues.
+It is not a comprehensive guide to the law.
+It should be read with detailed guidance and Codes of Practice available from the Department for Education and Skills, the Equal Opportunities Commission, the Commission for Racial Equality, the Disability Rights Commission, and other bodies.